Infomaker/Dashboard-Plugin/README.md

 	> Serve plugin locally
 	yarn server

+This will serve your plugin local and that url can be used for install you dev-plugin on dev.dashboard.infomaker.io.

-## Local env
+## Start
     > Start local env
     yarn start

-This will serve your plugin local and that url can be used for install you dev-plugin on dev.dashboard.infomaker.io.

 ## Upload S3
     yarn upload:s3 accessKeyId="YOUR_ACCESS_KEY_ID" secretAccessKey="YOUR_SECRET_ACCESS_KEY" bucket="YOUR_BUCKET"